Divine Deablo: Las Vegas Raiders

 Deablo was selected by the Las Vegas Raiders in the third round (80th overall) of the 2021 NFL draft.
-Deablo signed his four-year rookie contract with Las Vegas on July 23, 2021.
-In his rookie season, he played in all 17 games with five starts, recording 45 tackles.
+Although he had played safety at Virginia Tech, he transitioned to linebacker in the NFL.
+He signed his four-year rookie contract with Las Vegas on July 23, 2021.
+As a rookie, he appeared in all 17 games, made five starts, and recorded 45 tackles.

-Deablo entered the 2022 season as a starting linebacker for the Raiders.
-For the first eight of the season, he led the team in tackles before being placed on injured reserve on November 7, 2022.
+Deablo entered the 2022 season as a starting linebacker.
+He started the first eight games and led the team with 74 tackles before being placed on injured reserve on November 7.